 Navigating the New Admissions Adventure

 As the debate over fairness, access, and academic preparedness continues to evolve, applicants, families, and educators find themselves adapting to a dynamic admissions process.
 Columbia’s flexibility offers some students hope, while Princeton and other Ivies seek more data to guide admissions decisions for thousands of applicants.
 Ultimately, the process blends science and art, balancing tradition and innovation, numbers with stories.
+Amidst policy changes and ongoing uncertainties, one thing remains clear: the journey to college is an adventure requiring both preparation and resilience, where no test can tell the whole story of a student’s potential.

 Author